 A broad set of parameters was used to evaluate the sensitivity of the results to our assumptions.
 We began by revising the shape parameters of the Pareto distribution.
 While building on Shapiro and Walker (2015), who estimated the shape parameters of the Pareto distribution for several US industries, we used their average across all industries of 5.71.
 We also simulated a scenario that builds on Rubin et al. (2004), who estimated the learning curve of flue gas desulfurization systems for US coal power plants, resulting in a progress ratio of 89%, which corresponds to a learning rate of 11%.
 We also recalculated employment and adoption for various political uncertainty parameters, i.e., α∈0.25,0.95, and first-period investment levels, i.e., I1.
 Other scenarios simulated to understand the robustness of our results included varying the value of γ between 0.15 and 0.85 and calibrating the model to a different set of decay parameters, one at a time.
 All parameters qualitatively confirmed the results discussed above, albeit the magnitude of the effects fluctuated.

 VI.
-Elections Are Not Random
+Elections Are Not Random – only words

 Throughout the last half century, several theories have been advanced to explain governments’ policy choices.
 Such theories usually take into account the influence of various groups of agents within the economy, such as consumers and producers, on decision makers (Becker, 1988; Grossman & Helpman, 2001; Peltzman, 1976; Posner, 1974; Zusman, 1976).
 Recently, political scientists developed the selectorate theory (de Mesquita, Smith, Siverson, & Morrow, 2005).
 The essence of this theory is that leaders need to hold office to reach their objectives.
 The theory assumes that leaders, who are in positions of authority, will want to keep their positions and that politicians’ policy decisions are compatible with their desire to stay in office and retain their power (Downs, 1957).
 Non-random election is motivated by the real world, where elections are not random but rather the outcome of actions taken by the incumbent government.